-It was 1910, the era of colonial rule, when Ramanathapuram was formed by joining Madurai and Tirunelveli districts.
+It was 1910, the era of colonial rule when Ramanathapuram was formed by joining Madurai and Tirunelveli districts.
 It is interesting to know that during the British Raj this place was known as Ramnad and the same name has continued even after the independence of the country.

 You will find the records of this place even in the Puranic ages.
 Such is the glory of this place.
-Ramanathapuram, which is also known as Ramnad is the same place from where, according to the legends, Lord Ram had initiated his invasion on Lanka.
+Ramanathapuram, which is also known as Ramnad is the same place from where, according to the legends, Lord Ram had initiated his invasion of Lanka.
 And after the battle was won, the chieftains of Ramnad were given the responsibility to protect the Ram Setu which is also known as Adam’s Bridge.

-Talking about the history, this place was once even ruled by the Chola dynasty for a short while.
-And it was in the 12th and 13th century that this place was ruled by Hazrat Sultan Syed Ibrahim.
+Talking about history, this place was once even ruled by the Chola dynasty for a short while.
+And it was in the 12th and 13th centuries that this place was ruled by Hazrat Sultan Syed Ibrahim.
 However, later in the timeline when the power of the Nayak Kings started declining the chieftains of the Ramnad declared their independence.

 Then by the 17th century, Raghunath Kilavan crowned himself as the King of Ramanathapuram.
 And to protect his land he took many strict measures, one of them was to build massive fortifications.

 After this, the historical story of this city unfolded in 1803, when Maruthu Padiyar from Sivaganga had rebelled against the British, with the help of Kattabomman of Panchalamkurichi.
 And then as mentioned earlier, in the year 1910, Ramanathapuram was formed by joining two districts.